Transforming lives in 25 countries across three continentsWhere we work

 Creating a kinder world at the Youth Summit

 One World Week is seven days of youth-led awareness raising, education and action that takes place throughout Ireland during the third week in November every year.
-The Youth Summit, which takes place during One World Week, encourages young people to learn about national and global justice issues and acts as a forum for open discussion.
+The Youth Summit encourages young people to learn about national and global justice issues and acts as a forum for open discussion.

 Saving lives in the Mediterranean

-The day continued in the same creative and interactive vein in which it started, with an inspiring address from Lieutenant Daniel Cagney from the Irish Naval Service who worked as a search and rescue officer aboard the L.É Róisín in the Mediterranean Sea and a musical performance from the Barefeet Theatre Company.
+The day continued in the same creative and interactive vein in which it started, with an inspiring address from Lieutenant Daniel Cagney from the Irish Naval Service.
+Lieutenant Cagney worked as a search and rescue officer aboard the L.É Róisín in the Mediterranean Sea and his address was followed by a musical performance from the Barefeet Theatre Company.

 Ireland’s young changemakers